 The idea provides for a fresh way of connecting with God in nature, and local groups are springing up all over the place, including in the Diocese of Oxford.

-Find out more about Forest Church – and if there is a group near you – at www.forestchurch.co.uk.
+Find out more about Forest Church’s origins and ethos at www.forestchurch.co.uk.
 There is also a lively Facebook group, as well as a book (see below) full of resources, practical advice and theory to guide you in nature connection and in setting up a group.

 Forest Church: A Field Guide